 Coinsidence, I don’t know, I never looked at or talked about horses since that mare's death, but colleagues scheduled a road trip on horseback with the team and strangly I subscribed.
 And that day, after all these years, the smell and the sences of the horse overwhelmed me again.
 This time there was no way around.

-Impossible to combine my professional life (email hidden) with horses I made a radical decision.
+Impossible to combine my professional life with a live with horses I made a radical decision.
 I bought a ruin, almost just a pile of stones left and neglected grasslands in France.
 A spot I found when passing by during the total solar eclipse on 11th August 1999.
 Old family tradition, I rebuilt and restored almost everything myself.
 It took me some years.

 So thats a bit what 4 Collines is about now.
 A good place to be.
 The creation of the guest rooms and guest stables was quite evident for me.
 One has to share his happiness and good fortune.
 Annick.